 1. Be sure you've created your instructor account.

 2. Create your class.
 Select New Class from the Class drop-down.
 Name your class in the resulting pop-up and choose how MobLab will be paid for.
 If your institution has paid for MobLab, please enter your license code here.
-Otherwise, choose between the default class rate ($18/student) or the large class rate ($12/student).
-The large class rate is applicable for classes of 100 students or more.
+Otherwise, choose to create a Default class which will require students to pay for their license or redeem a student access code bundled with a textbook.
 Click Create.

 3. Invite students to join your class.
 From the Class drop-down menu, choose Roster then Invite Students.
 You can either paste a list of email address or upload a .csv file.